 So, this is the situation: You decided to travel with just one person this time.
 No one else is joining the fun.
 You think that it’s so exciting because you are sharing your love for travel, right?
 But there’s a catch: your travel buddy has the reputation of being useless behind the camera.
-It’s either the photos are blurred, or simply clicking the camera button when your eyes are open and when your smile is not awkward is too much to ask.
+It’s either the photos are blurred, or simply clicking the camera button when your smile isn’t awkward is too much to ask.
 So, what do you do?
 Do you back out or go with the flow?
 We say go for it because we have some recommendations on what you can do when your travel buddy sucks at taking photos of you!

 1. Breathe and relax

 Oh no, no. It’s probably just the first day.
 Please give your travel buddy a break?
 Maybe your camera is not something that your friend is comfortable in using to take good photos.
 Don’t make things complicated right away.
 Make going into beast mode your last option.
 Better yet, take it out of the list!
 We’re not saying that you have to be in denial, but you have to give your friend a chance to warm up, too, okay?
 Repeat after us: It gets better.

 2. Bring a tripod

 You need to prepare this before the trip.
 Set your camera on a timer or get a Bluetooth device like when you are travelling solo.
 You don’t need anyone to get yourself a good photo, do you?
 You are a strong and independent traveller, don’t forget that.
 But if you think you can use at least a little audience participation, maybe you can ask your partner to press the button for you?
 We are sure that your travel buddy will be happy to do that.

 Travelling together is a two-way relationship.
 Do you want to have great photos?
 Then you have to teach your cameraman how to do that.
 Show your travel buddy how to use your phone or camera correctly at the right spot and with the proper lighting.
 Maybe that’s the only thing you both need for a perfect photo session.

 4. Show your photo pegs